 As uplifting as the tale of Scrooge itself, this is the story of how Charles Dickens revived the signal holiday of the Western world.
 Soon to be a major motion picture.

 Just before Christmas in 1843, a debt-ridden and dispirited Charles Dickens wrote a small book he hoped would keep his creditors at bay.
 His publisher turned it down, so Dickens used what little money he had to put out A Christmas Carol himself.
 He worried it might be the end of his career as a novelist.
+Interesting nonfiction on the Christmas books for every genre list.

 The True Saint Nicholas: Why He Matters to Christmas focuses on three aspects of Saint Nicholas–historical facts from his life, his legacy in the centuries following his death, and the legendary status that transformed his likeness into the present-day jolly, toy-bearing Santa Claus.
 The book vividly captures the heart and so life of someone who lived long ago-and yet whose life remains an inspiration for everyone to aspire to a higher order of generosity, giving, and devotion to others.
+A heartwarming story on the Christmas books for every genre list.

 Laurie Lee left his childhood home in the Cotswolds when he was nineteen, but it remained with him throughout his life until, so many years later, he returned for good.
 This collection brings to life the sights, sounds, landscapes and traditions of his home – from centuries-old May Day rituals to his own patch of garden, from carol singing in crunching snow to pub conversations and songs.
+One of the most loved classics in Christmas books for every genre list.

 After the unexpected death of her husband, Joanne Huist Smith had no idea how she would keep herself together and be strong for her three children-especially with the holiday season approaching.
 But 12 days before Christmas, presents begin appearing on her doorstep with notes from their “True Friends.”
 As the Smiths came together to solve the mystery of who the gifts were from, so they began to thaw out from their grief and come together again as a family.
 This true story about the power of random acts of kindness will warm the heart, a beautiful reminder of the miracles of Christmas and the gift of family during the holiday season.

 Christmas is coming, so the goose is getting fat, but 1.4 million NHS staff are heading off to work.
 In this perfect present for anyone who has ever set foot in a hospital, Adam Kay delves back into his diaries for a hilarious, horrifying and sometimes heartbreaking peek behind the blue curtain at Christmastime.
+One of the modern bestsellers on the Christmas books for every genre list.

 What will you be reading for Christmas?
 One of the best things about Christmas books for every genre list is that it made me see all the excellent books out there.
 I got my eyes on Laurie Lee’s Village Christmas and Agatha Christie’s Hercule Poirot’s Christmas.
 I realised I haven’t read any romance for years so maybe I’ll give it a shot as well.
 Do you have any recommendations other than these books?